 Here’s the process of how you should prove liability for a wrongful death case:

-• Proving the defendant owed the descendant a duty of due care.
+• Proving the defendant owed the decedent a duty of due care.
 For a defendant to be held responsible for negligence, it must first be shown that they owed the victim a duty of care.
 The duty of due care varies depending on the circumstances.
 Still, it generally entails a responsibility to take action to prevent someone else from being harmed or to refrain from doing something that would harm another individual.

 • Proving causation between the victim’s death and the breach of duty.
 The plaintiff must show that the breach of duty was directly responsible for the victim’s injury and death.
 Causation is often challenging to establish in cases of wrongful death.